zarstensen/obsidian-latex-math/README.md

 or

-Press `Browse` in obsidians `Options > Community plugins` menu and search for `LaTeX Math`.
+Press `Browse` in Obsidian's `Options > Community plugins` menu and search for `LaTeX Math`.

 ### Installing a Specific Version

-An earlier or beta version of this plugin can be installed via.
-2 methods.
+An earlier or beta version of this plugin can be installed via two methods.

 #### BRAT Installation (easy)